-Every token has its own specific utility.
-This includes things like giving users the right to vote on decisions that will impact the future of a specific project or rewarding users with performing specific tasks.
+Every token has its specific utility.
+This includes giving users the right to vote on decisions that will impact the future of a specific project or rewarding users with performing specific tasks.

 ERC20 tokens are usually sold through a variety of offerings.
 This is done so that the projects can generate funds for early-stage development.

 ERC20 is great since it standardises the core functionality of every single token created.
 All tokens that use this framework will be interoperable with each other.
 These tokens will be compatible with all ERC20 services, such as MyEtherWallet and MetaMask.